mamanababa/disAs/WebContent/WEB-INF/README.txt

 Step 4
 ------------------------
-On the first page, click “check history” button to show all Fibonacci sequences that you requested before and their length.
+On the first page, click “History” button to show all Fibonacci sequences that you requested before and their length.
 Click “README” button will show what you are reading now.

 Thanks for using this application.